zqfang/zqfang.github.io/content/posts/Coding/2020-02-10-Code-CPP-notes.md

     virtual void fun() = 0;
     ```
   - class with pure virtual functoin could not be instantized!
-  - a derived class of virtual class has to define pure virtual function. the the derived class could be instantized.
+  - a derived class of virtual class has to define pure virtual function. then the derived class could be instantized.
-  - abstract class: class with pure virtual function
+  - `abstract class`: class with pure virtual function